ChiefGit00/Hue_cpp/README.md

 # Hue 0.1 (C++)

-This is C++ convertion of only the first level of https://github.com/ChiefGit00/Hue_BP
+This is C++ conversion of only the first level of https://github.com/ChiefGit00/Hue_BP

 **18.03.2020**